North Dakota abortion clinic files federal suit over 2 laws

 Tammi Kromenaker, director of the Red River Women’s Clinic, said the measures do not allow doctors to give honest and informed advice.

-“North Dakota’s laws are forcing us to say things that violate our medical ethics and will soon force us to say things are simply false and not backed up by science,” Kromenaker said.
+“North Dakota’s laws are forcing us to say things that violate our medical ethics and will soon force us to say things that are simply false and not backed up by science,” Kromenaker said.

 Lawmakers passed another abortion bill this year that bans the method of so-called dilation and evacuation.
 It would make it a crime for a doctor performing a second-trimester abortion to use instruments such as clamps, scissors and forceps to remove the fetus from the womb.
 Opponents have called it “human dismemberment abortion.”

-Note: This story has been corrected to show that the American Medical Association is monitoring all laws they believe infringe on doctor-patient relationships, not just abortion laws.